rockset/rockbench/README.md

 Benchmark to measure ingest throughput of a realtime database.

 A real-time database is one that can sustain a high write rate of new incoming data, while at the same time allow applications to make decisions based on fresh data.
-There could be a time lag between when the data is writtes to the database and when it is visible in a query.
+There could be a time lag between when the data is written to the database and when it is visible in a query.
 This is called the data latency, or end-to-end latency, of the database.
 The data latency is different from a query latency, which is what is typically used to measure the latency of querying a database.